 I worked some years in companies that created lots of multimedia assets, like animations, videos, training material.
-Those companies are still in business, some of them were for doing this years before I even arrived.
+Those companies are still in business, some of them were doing this for years - before I even arrived.
 And I was - and still am - very proud that I worked there, it gives me a boost to see creative people draw, design, create worlds and stories starting from a blank sheet.

 I can’t draw, not even if you’d hold a gun to my head.